-This chapter contains preventive maintenance information for the ASD Series power supplies.
+This chapter contains preventive maintenance information for the ASD FLX Series power supplies.

-- All maintenance that requires removal of the cover of the unit should only be done by properly trained and qualified personnel. - Hazardous voltages exist inside the unit.

-- Disconnect all power before performing any maintenance. - Wait at least five minutes after power has been removed via external means, before performing service, fuse verification, connection of wiring to the chassis, or connection/disconnection of water coolant tubes (Section Coolant Connections. - All circuits and/or terminals to be touched must be safety grounded to the chassis.
+- All maintenance that requires removal of the cover of the unit should only be done by properly trained and qualified personnel. - Hazardous voltages exist inside the unit. - Disconnect all power before performing any maintenance. - Wait at least five minutes after power has been removed via external means, before performing service, fuse verification, connection of wiring to the chassis, or connection/disconnection of water coolant tubes.